CREATING OPTIMISM, SETTING YOUR COURSE & GETTING WHERE YOU WANT TO GO.

 Weathering a rough road

-As a freelance actor, you may often feel powerless, buffeted by chance and at the mercy of others more powerful and established, rejected by unsympathetic gate keepers or outplayed by entrenched insiders.
-It’s easy to get down on yourself or stuck about seemingly “not getting anywhere” and the constant rejection and uncertainty you face.
+A freelance actor (or any aspiring creative entrepreneur) will often feel powerless- buffeted by chance and at the mercy of others more powerful and established, rejected by unsympathetic gate keepers or outplayed by entrenched insiders.
+It’s easy to get down on yourself about seemingly “not getting anywhere” and the constant rejection and uncertainty you face.
 A sense of defeat or failure is easy to amplify unnecessarily, especially when you’re starting out.
 It’s hard not to take it personally!

-An acting career often kicks along seemingly in slow-motion.
-Years of prep and training and work can take years to payoff (if they pay off).
+An acting career ebbs and flows, fast and slow, progress and setbacks.
+Training and experience can take years to payoff (if they pay off).
 It can be a slog!
 Staying positive and constructive in the face of all this can be a real challenge.

 If their mind were a road, they would be actively adding potholes rather than laying smooth asphalt.